This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Fresh and hot from the oven!

+You don’t need milk or buttermilk in this banana bread copycat recipe.
 The secret to making this banana bread so moist is in the oil.
 Cakes and quick bread like this one will be moister with oil than butter.

 Starbucks uses soybean and canola oil in their recipe.
-Soybean and canola oils have a very neutral flavor so they let the banana shine.
+Soybean and canola oils have a very neutral flavor so they let the bananas shine.
 Another good choice is to use vegetable oil which also has a neutral flavor but it will keep the bread super moist.

 More Easy Quick Bread Recipes